-The CLARITY core study builds on an earlier FDA-conducted study that found no health effects from BPA at typical consumer exposure levels.
+The CLARITY Core Study builds on an earlier FDA-conducted study that found no health effects from BPA at typical consumer exposure levels.
 This prior study assessed the potential for BPA exposure to cause health effects in the offspring of rats exposed to BPA in the womb and through the early developmental stages of life after birth.

-The CLARITY core study will likewise assess the potential for BPA to cause health effects, but over a longer time-period of exposure.
+The CLARITY Core Study will likewise assess the potential for BPA to cause health effects, but over a longer time-period of exposure.
 Rats began exposure to BPA while in the womb, and exposure to BPA continued over their entire lifetime after birth.

 In addition, the CLARITY program has funded research at 13 academic centers to further explore potential health effects from BPA.

-Who is conducting the CLARITY Study?
+Who conducted the CLARITY Core Study?